Semantic Relations and Deep Learning: Learning semantic relations

 Methods such as \rescal\ \cite{Nickel2011} and Neural Tensor Networks \cite{Socher2013} learn millions of parameters.
-That makes them more flexible (they can model a variety of relations well) but there are costs: increased computational complexity and a chance of overfitting.
-Methods such as TransE \cite{Bordes2013} and DistMult \cite{Yang2015} learn simpler models, with far fewer parameters, and are easier to train, but they cannot model certain types of relations, such as many-to-many (TransE) and asymmetric relations (DistMult). \newcite{Nickel2016}'s holographic embeddings (HolE) achieve the modelling power of \rescal\ with fewer parameters by compressing the tensor product.
+That makes them more flexible---they can model a variety of relations well---but there are costs: increased computational complexity and a chance of overfitting.
+Methods such as TransE \cite{Bordes2013} and DistMult \cite{Yang2015} learn simpler models, with far fewer parameters, and are easier to train, but they cannot model certain types of relations, such as many-to-many relations (TransE) and asymmetric relations (DistMult). \newcite{Nickel2016}'s holographic embeddings (HolE) achieve the modelling power of \rescal\ with fewer parameters by compressing the tensor product.
 Complex-valued embeddings (ComplEx) \cite{Trouillon2017} extend DistMult to model antisymmetric relations.

+\newcite{Nickel2017} first proposed embedding (part of) \wn's \isa hierarchy in a Poincar\'{e} space; their hyperbolic embeddings (of very low dimension: $d$ = 5) predicted unseen \isa\ instances. \posscite{Balazevic2019} model embeds and predicts links in a multi-relational knowledge graph .
+Their MuRP model, illustrated in Table \ref{tab:graphembs}, represents entities as points in a Poincar\'{e} ball.
+A scoring function determines if two entities are in a relation $r$.
+The function relies on relation-specific parameters $\emb{r}$ (a hyperbolic translation vector) and $\emb{R}$ (a diagonal relation matrix).
+The parameters transform the source and target hyperbolic embeddings $\emb{h}_s$ and $\emb{h}_t$ into $\emb{h}_s^{(r)},\emb{h}_t^{(r)}$.
+Two biases, $b_s$ and $b_t$ (which are among the model's parameters) define a ``sphere of influence'' around each of the transformed vectors.
+If $r$ connects the source and target entities, then their spheres of influence should overlap.

 A graph-structure encoding approximates, in effect, the adjacency matrix of a graph.
 The matrix captures the view of a graph as a collection of triples.
 A graph can also be represented as a collection of paths.
-Paths in graphs can result from graph traversal (\eg breath first/depth first/etc.) or random walks.
+Paths in graphs can result from graph traversal (breadth-first, depth-first, and so on) or random walks.

 Paths can assist relation learning in various ways.
 When regarded as a sequences of nodes and relations, a path can serve as a ``sentence'' for the purpose of deriving node and relation representations.
-Paths are the input, in lieu of a regular corpus, to word2vec \cite{mikolov2013efficient}.
-Representations of the nodes and relations are produced just as one would do it for words in a sentence \cite{Perozzi2014}.
+Paths are the input, in lieu of a regular corpus, to word2vec \cite{mikolov2013efficient}, and representations of the nodes and relations are produced just as one would do it for words in a sentence \cite{Perozzi2014}.